Donkey Kong Country Returns: Art and programming

 Retro wanted Returns to look "fun and whimsical" and discarded many initial designs for being too similar to Metroid's darker aesthetic.
 Impactful visuals were a primary focus since the original Donkey Kong Country was famous for its graphics, though Kelbaugh and director Bryan Walker said developing the silhouette levels "taught us not to rely so much on graphics".
 Retro retained the previous Donkey Kong Country games' art style, but developed environments using polygons rather than the pre-rendering technique that Rare used to create the SNES trilogy.
 Tanabe noted that unlike the SNES games, which featured static backgrounds due to technical limitations, Retro could incorporate real time animation into Returns and allow characters and backgrounds to interact.
 Retro drew inspiration from Virtual Boy Wario Land (1995), which allows the player to jump between the background and the foreground.

 Unlike most Western game developers, Retro spent a considerable amount of time developing prototypes.
 For Metroid Prime, Retro based the development on its design documents, but learned from Tanabe that it was more efficient to develop prototypes first and create design documents after the gameplay had been polished.
 Returns was developed using the Metroid Prime game engine, but required far more detail in polygons and textures.
 The team noted that while audiences often perceive side-scrolling games as simple and archaic, they are actually quite difficult to develop due to the amount of care that goes into each level.
-They tried to adapt the Prime games' Morph Ball virtual camera system to create the side-scrolling effect.
-However, the player character's movements were too fast and complicated for it, so a new camera system had to be developed.
+They tried to adapt the Prime games' Morph Ball virtual camera system to create the side-scrolling effect, but the player character's movements were too fast and complicated for it, so a new camera system had to be developed.

 Retro updated approximately two-thirds of its technology for Returns, including its renderers, animation tools, and collision detection systems.
 Kelbaugh and Walker estimated that every level required around three times the amount of detail that Metroid Prime 3: Corruption's did.
 It took around six months to shift from the Prime development environment, and Kelbaugh and Walker said that the artists had to be retrained to design a Donkey Kong game.
 The player character has over 2,000 animations in single-player and 6,000 in multiplayer, far greater than Samus Aran's in the Metroid Prime games, and Retro drew inspiration from Jungle Beat to develop Donkey Kong's movements.
 To incorporate Super Guide, the programmers rewrote the engine to remove possible randomness arising from button inputs.
 Retro used Super Guide to playtest and find bugs.